ekiernan/hello-world/README.md

 # et alors?
 * This indents
   + And this does too
-  + And this does too
+  + And this does too.

+  Does this

+  But this doesn't

 Can I indent?

+   Now?